Chandupannuru/project-2/README.md

 # # ✨  Fitment  ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for fitment related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based fitment application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** -https://victorious-stone-077a8bd00.2.azurestaticapps.net/